 The new Marvin Malton M160 Rectangle Flying Hour (ref.
 M024.14.41.64) looks great.
 But why isn’t it powered by a mechanical movement?
 Perhaps, the answer is that someone at Marvin wants to believe that two quartz calibers are actually better than just one self-winding movement.
 On the other hand, a pair of quartz calibers plus a mechanical movement (yes, I’m talking about the 2010 Dussert Tri-Zone DW400 GMT) could be even better.

-With the new Bulgari Octo Quadri-Retro Chronograph (ref.
-BGO45BSCLDCHQR) the Italian jewelry brand keeps on consolidating the legacy of the watch manufacturer Gerald Genta that they have recently, um, absorbed.
-This particular model, for example, is a face-lifted and rebadged version of the Gerald Genta Arena Chrono Quattro Retro "wristboard" automatic watch that was presented two years at Baselworld 2009 if memory serves me well.
+With the 2011 Octo Quadri-Retro Chronograph (ref.
+BGO45BSCLDCHQR) Bulgari keeps on consolidating the legacy of Gerald Genta: an independent brand that they have recently, um, absorbed.
+This particular model, for example, is a face-lifted and rebadged version of the Gerald Genta Arena Chrono Quattro Retro “wristboard” model that was presented two years at Baselworld 2009 if memory serves me well.

-The German watchmaker Juggernaut A. Lange & Sohne keeps on monetizing its initial (and, something tells me, rather surprising even for the company's top management) overwhelming success with the revolutionary design (and also quite gorgeous in terms of exterior and interior finish) Zeitwerk hand-wound watch.
-Featuring the same "digital" time representation mechanism, the new A. Lange & Sohne Zeitwerk Striking Time was just revealed at SIHH 2011 industry event.
-It now adds an absolutely mesmerizing chiming mechanism to the jumping hours and minutes complication.
+A. Lange & Sohne keeps on monetizing its initial (and, something tells me, rather surprising even for the company’s top management) overwhelming success with the revolutionary design (and also gorgeous in terms of exterior and interior finish) Zeitwerk “digital” hand-wound watch.
+Featuring the same time representation mechanism, the new Zeitwerk Striking Time was just revealed at the SIHH 2011 industry event.
+The new iteration of the Zeitwerk adds a mesmerizing chiming mechanism to the original jumping hours and minutes complication.

-The upcoming Baume & Mercier Classima Automatic Jumping Hour Limited Edition (ref.
-MOA10039 aka 10039) wristwatch is basically a more affordable version of their gorgeous William Baume Jumping Hour (ref.
-M0A08857) model in rose gold that was released just a few weeks ago in an ultra-limited run of just 40 piece.
-This one however is coming in a slightly larger body, featuring a more simple (and also more elegant) decoration of its silver dial, and available in many more examples.
+The upcoming limited-edition Baume & Mercier Classima Automatic Jumping Hour (ref.
+MOA10039 aka 10039) is basically a more affordable version of their gorgeous William Baume Jumping Hour (ref.
+M0A08857) model in 18-karat rose gold that was released just a few weeks ago in an ultra-limited run of just 40 piece.
+This one, however, is coming in a slightly larger body, featuring a more simple (and also more elegant) decoration of its silver dial, and available in many more examples.